ThinkingJoules/distributed-web-data/architecture.md

 ```
 Subject(5) + Property(3) + valueVersion(1) + valueComponent(2 or 3) = 11-12 u-var-ints
 ```
 We end up with 3 bytes of overhead for our 'dweb' namespace being repeated.
 I think this is fine.
 Perhaps someone will want to built their own registrar chain (namespace) for a different usecase.
 We would want to allow merging of the systems into a single 'distributed web'.
-Eliding the 'http:' in our trie key is fine yet.
+Eliding the 'http://' in our trie key is fine yet.
 We can always associate that with a registrar, as there won't be very many.

 I would imagine there would be networking conventions around asking for chunks or bytes of the binary.
 I assume all the components of the 'Value' would be serialized and sent together.
 If the binaryBlob is a hash, I would assume the convention would be to send the hash, proof info for first chunk, and some indication of how many chunks exist for the blob.
 I would guess that an initial request could also ask for either a chunk offset or byte offset and how many chunks or bytes they want on the first response.